Approximation of Functions over Manifolds: A Moving Least-Squares Approach: Preliminaries -- the Manifold-MLS framework

 \begin{Theorem} Let $f$ be a function in $C^{m+1}(\Omega)$ with an $h$-$\rho$-$\delta$ sample set.
 Then for fixed $\rho$ and $\delta$, there exists a fixed $k>0$, independent of $h$, such that the approximant given by equation \eqref{eq:basicMLS} is well conditioned for $\theta$ with a finite support of size $s =k h$.
 In addition, the approximant yields the following error bound:

 for some $M$ independent of $h$ . \end{Theorem}

 \begin{remark} Although both Theorem \ref{thm:SmoothMLSfunctions} and Theorem \ref{thm:OrderMLSfunctions} are stated in \cite{levin1998MLSapproximation} assuming an interpolatory conditions (i.e., the weight function satisfies $\theta(0) = \infty$), the proofs articulated there are still valid taking any compactly supported non-interpolatory weight function.
 These proofs are based upon a representation of the solution to the minimization problem \eqref{eq:basicMLS} through a multiplication of smooth matrices.
-These matrices remain smooth even when the interpolatory condition is dropped (see the proofs of Theorem \ref{thm:smoothM-MLSFunction} and Proposition \ref{prop:interpolation}, which utilize a similar proof technique). \end{remark}
+These matrices remain smooth even when the interpolatory condition is dropped (see the proofs of Theorem \ref{thm:smoothM-MLSFunction} and Proposition \ref{prop:interpolation}, which uses a similar proof technique). \end{remark}

 \begin{remark} Notice that the weight function $\theta$ in the definition of the MLS for function approximation is applied on the distances in the domain.
 In what follows, we will apply $\theta$ on the distances between points in $\RR^n$ as we aim at approximating functions over manifold domains and as such each local coordinate chart should be affected by neighboring points in $\RR^n$ (see Fig. \ref{fig:ApproximationOrderComment}).
-In order for us to be able to utilize Theorems \ref{thm:SmoothMLSfunctions} and \ref{thm:OrderMLSfunctions}, the distance in the weight function of equation \eqref{eq:basicMLS} should be $\theta(\norm{(x , 0) - (x_i, f(x_i))})$ instead of $\theta(\norm{x - x_i})$ (see Figure \ref{fig:ApproximationOrderComment}).
+In order for us to be able to use Theorems \ref{thm:SmoothMLSfunctions} and \ref{thm:OrderMLSfunctions}, the distance in the weight function of equation \eqref{eq:basicMLS} should be $\theta(\norm{(x , 0) - (x_i, f(x_i))})$ instead of $\theta(\norm{x - x_i})$ (see Figure \ref{fig:ApproximationOrderComment}).
 Nevertheless, as stated above, the proofs of both theorems as presented in \cite{levin1998MLSapproximation} rely on the representation of the solution to the minimization problem as a multiplication of smooth matrices.
-These matrices will still remain smooth after replacing the weight, as the new weighting is still smooth.
-Moreover, as explained in \cite{levin1998MLSapproximation} the approximation order remains the same even if the weight function is not compactly supported in case the weight function decays fast enough (e.g., by taking $\theta(r) \defeq e^{-\frac{r^2}{h^2}}$). \end{remark}
+These matrices will still remain smooth after replacing the weight, as the new weighting is still smooth. \end{remark}

 \begin{remark} The approximation order remains the same even if the weight function is not compactly supported in case the weight function decays fast enough (e.g., by taking $\theta(t) \defeq e^{-\frac{t^2}{h^2}}$). \end{remark}